bluegreensea/TheOtherRoles-zh_TW/README.zh_tw.md

 he can also erase them (偽裝者s will lose their special 偽裝者 ability).
 \
 **NOTE:**
-- The Shifter shift will always be triggered before the Erase (hence either the new role of the Shifter will be erased or the Shifter saves the role of his target, depending on who the Eraser erased)
+- The Shifter shift will always be triggered before the Erase (hence either the new role of the Shifter will be erased or the Shifter saves the role of his target, depending on whom the Eraser erased)
 - Erasing a Lover automatically erases the other Lover as well (if the second Lover is an ImpLover, he will turn into an 偽裝者)
 - Erasing a Jackal that has a Sidekick, triggers the Sidekick promotion if it's activated in the settings
-- As the erasing is being triggered before the eject of a player, erasing and voting out a Lover in the same round, would result in the ex Lover surviving as the partnership was erased before.
+- As the erase is being triggered before the ejection of a player, erasing and voting out a Lover in the same round, would result in the ex-Lover surviving, as the partnership was erased before.
 Also a Jester win would not happen, as the erase will be triggered before.

 ### 遊戲選項
 | 名稱 | 描述 |